BIM2SIM/bim2sim/paper.md

 # Acknowledgments
 **bim2sim** was developed through collaboration between academic institutions (RWTH Aachen University's EBC - Institute for Energy Efficient Buildings and Indoor Climate, E3D - Institute of Energy Efficiency and Sustainable Building) and industry partners (ROM Technik GmbH).
-The framework was initially created under the "BIM2SIM" project with continued enhancement through the follow-up "BIM2Praxis" initiative, both funded by the German Federal Ministry for Economic Affairs and Energy (BMWi/BMWK).
+The framework was initially created under the "BIM2SIM" project with continued enhancement through the follow-up "BIM2Praxis" project, both funded by the German Federal Ministry for Economic Affairs and Energy (BMWi/BMWK).

 We acknowledge the funding support from the German Federal Ministry for Economic Affairs and Energy (grant number 03ET1562A/B) and the Federal Ministry for Economic Affairs and Climate Action (grant number 3EN1050A/B).